oroinc/platform/src/Oro/Bundle/ConfigBundle/Resources/doc/add_new_config_scope.md

 ### Add scope manager ###

 Scope manager is the main scope class.
-This class should be extended from the `Oro\Bundle\ConfigBundle\Config\AbstractScopeManager` and realize two abstract methods from this abstract class.
+This class should extend `Oro\Bundle\ConfigBundle\Config\AbstractScopeManager` and realize two abstract methods.

-In the simplest case, scope manager can be made as in example:
+In the simplest case, scope manager will looks like this:

 ``` php